19BlueBomber87/26s-AZ800-Labs/Laboratory_Prerequisites/README.md

 # Laboratory Prerequisites

-This folder contains the core PowerShell scripts needed to build the foundational infrastructure for the **AZ-800 Hyper-V Lab Environment** (Anchorage, Alaska themed lab).
+This folder contains the core PowerShell scripts needed to build the foundational infrastructure for the **AZ-800 Hyper-V Lab Environments** (Anchorage, Alaska themed lab).

 These scripts are designed to be run **in order** and prepare the networking, Active Directory, routing/NAT, and management tools required for the rest of the lab series.